ualabecerra/XOSM-Tool/README.md

 representation of the R\*-tree of a OSM layer for Almería (Spain) city map.
 These ways have been highlighted in different colors (red and green) and MBRs are represented by light green rectangles.

-The R-tree structure has been implemented as an XML document.
-That is, the tag based structure of XML is used for representing the R\*-tree with two main tags called *node* and *leaf*.
-A node tag represents the MBR enclosing the children nodes, while leaf tag contains the MBR of OSM ways and nodes.
-The tag *mbr* is used to represent MBRs.

 ![Alt text](https://raw.githubusercontent.com/ualabecerra/OSMXQuery/master/ConferenceBetaDeveloper/GISTAM2015/ExampleFigures/FigureIndexNew.png)

 ## Examples